Sample · Weekly classroom report

 | Wellbeing platforms | Life Skills GO, Sentral | Environmental data |

-SchoolSense Sound is the connective tissue — objective acoustic data, formatted as inclusion and compliance evidence.
+SchoolSense Sound is the connective tissue — objective acoustic data, formatted as inclusion and compliance evidence and delivered to the inbox of the person who needs it.

 Optimal conditions vary by activity and by learner.
-The product reports; teachers and inclusion staff judge.
+The sensor reports; teachers and inclusion staff judge.

 Hard rule